benibela/xidel/readme.txt

                 support DTDs.

 xml-strict:     The input will be parsed as strict xml.
-                This uses the standard fpc, validating xml parser.
+                This uses the standard validating xml parser of FreePascal.

 json:           The input will be parsed as json and stored in . and the $json variable.
                 It can be changed by assigning to $json(..)(..).. :=

-You can also use json files, by loading them explicitly with pxp:json() or jn:json-doc() within a XPath/XQuery expression.
+XPath/JSONiq also provides functions to load data explicitly within expressions:

+fn:doc                          Load an html/xml document from an url fn:unparsed-text                Load a text document from an url fn:parse-xml                    Parse an xml document from a string pxp:json or jn:json-doc         Load a JSON file

 =========================================== Output formats =============================================